Adrian-Hirt/led2/README.md

+# Because the LEDs aren't installed anymore, development is paused at the moment!

 # Bastli LED Contest entry, Team Obamaqualizer

 This is an application for the Bastli LED Contest, using Angular.js, Node.js and Socket.io.
 It features a webinterface with which you can control the LEDs